We are excited that you are interested in baptism!

 If you are presenting your child for baptism, at least one of the parents must be an active, baptized member at Restoration.

-If you are an adult seeking baptism, we would love to chat with you about what it means to you in your walk as a Christian.
+If you are an adult seeking baptism, we would love to talk with you about what it means to you in your walk as a Christian.

 First step, please use the button below to fill out the baptism form.